manolo0o/manolo0o/README.md

 # 💫 About Me:
-I’m a software engineering student with a strong foundation in both front-end and back-end development.
+I’m a software engineer with a strong foundation in both front-end and back-end development.
 My journey in tech has been driven by a passion for creating seamless, efficient, and engaging applications.
 I’m always on the lookout for new challenges and opportunities to expand my skill set.

 ## 🌐 Socials: